Fast Rates for General Unbounded Loss Functions: from ERM to Generalized Bayes: Bounds under Weaker Easiness Conditions

-\end{definition} The name `PPC' stems from the fact that the condition expresses a pseudo-convexity property of the set of pseudoprobability densities mentioned in Definition~\ref{def:grip}; see \Citet{erven2015fast} for a graphical illustration.
-From here on out, we collectively refer to the $v$-central and $v$-PPC conditions (for some unspecified $v$ that may even be constant) as the \emph{weak easiness conditions}.
-The weak easiness conditions are natural counterparts of the strong central condition.

-One of the main results of \Citet{erven2015fast} (in their Section 5) is that, for bounded excess losses, the $v$-central condition holds for some $v$ with $v(\epsilon) \asymp \epsilon^{1- \beta}$ if and only if the Bernstein condition (see Definition~\ref{def:bernstein}) holds for exponent $\beta$ and some $B > 0$, and the same holds for $v$-PPC; the conditions are thus equivalent up to constant factors in the bounded excess loss case.
-The best case of the Bernstein condition of $\beta = 1$ corresponds to a $v$ with $v(0) > 0$, i.e.~to the strong central condition.
-The Bernstein condition is known to characterize the rates that can be obtained in bounded excess loss problems for proper learners, and the same thus holds for the $v$-central and $v$-PPC condition.
-It is also implied by the more-often invoked {\em Tsybakov margin condition\/} as long as $\cF$ contains the Bayes optimal classifier (see \Citet{erven2015fast} and \cite{hanneke2015minimax} for discussion).
-To give some initial intuition for the unbounded case, we note that the $v$-PPC condition is satisfied for $v(\epsilon) = C \cdot \epsilon$ for suitable constant $C$ whenever the witness condition holds.
-While this was known for bounded excess losses (where linear $v$ corresponds to the weakest Bernstein condition, which automatically holds), by Proposition~\ref{prop:slowrate} below it turns out to hold even if the excess losses are heavy-tailed and the risk can be unbounded, as long as the second moment of the risk of $\fopt$ is finite.
-This will imply, for example, (Theorem~\ref{thm:main-unbounded} below and discussion) that the `slow' $\tilde{O}\left(1/\sqrt{n}\right)$ excess risk rate for parametric models can be obtained in-probability by $\eta_n$-generalized Bayes (with the optimal $\eta_n$ depending on the sample size as $\eta_n \asymp 1/\sqrt{n}$) under hardly any conditions. \begin{proposition} Let $\smtuple$ be such that for all $f \in \cF$, all $z \in \cZ$, $\loss_f(z) \geq 0$ and such that for some fixed $u> 0$, for all $f \in \cF$ with $\xsrisk{f} > 0$,
+The name ``PPC'' stems from the fact that the condition expresses a pseudo-convexity property of the set of pseudoprobability densities mentioned in Definition~\ref{def:grip}; see \Citet{erven2015fast} for a graphical illustration and for the proof that the $v$-central condition implies the $v$-PPC condition for the same $v$.
+We already mentioned that \Citet{erven2015fast} (in their Section 5) proved the reverse implication, hence equivalence of the $v$-central and $v$-PPC conditions, up to constant factors, for bounded excess losses.
+To give some initial intuition for the unbounded case, we note that the $v$-PPC condition is satisfied for $v(\epsilon) = C \cdot \epsilon$ for a suitable constant $C$ whenever the witness condition holds.
+While this was known for bounded excess losses (where linear $v$ corresponds to the weakest Bernstein condition, which automatically holds), by Proposition~\ref{prop:slowrate} below it turns out to hold even if the excess losses are heavy-tailed (so the $v$-central condition can never hold) and the risk can be unbounded, as long as the second moment of the risk of $\fopt$ is finite.
+This will imply, for example, (Theorem~\ref{thm:main-unbounded} below and discussion) that the ``slow'' $\tilde{O}\left(1/\sqrt{n}\right)$ excess risk rate for parametric models can be obtained in-probability by $\eta_n$-generalized Bayes (with the optimal $\eta_n$ depending on the sample size as $\eta_n \asymp 1/\sqrt{n}$) under hardly any conditions. \begin{proposition} Let $\smtuple$ be such that for all $f \in \cF$, all $z \in \cZ$, $\loss_f(z) \geq 0$ and such that for some fixed $u> 0$, for all $f \in \cF$ with $\xsrisk{f} > 0$,

 (in particular this is implied by the $(u,c)$-witness condition (\ref{eqn:emp-witness-badness-simple})).
 Then for all $\eta \leq 1/\E[\loss_{\fopt}]$,